 Pros and Cons of Car Lease Transfers

 There are also some caveats to picking up someone's unwanted car lease.
 You need to have the time and energy to find a car and seal the deal.
 The process can be long—sometimes stretching to six weeks or more—and more complicated than simply renting a car from a rental car company.
 There can be a litany of fees and assorted costs, especially if you choose a car that needs to be transported from another state or region.
-Watch out for listings that require large down payments.
-Other cars may look like a fantastic deal, until you notice that they also offer very limited mileage per month.
+(This is a great reason to limit your search to an easily driveable radius from where you live.)
+Watch out for listings that require large down payments and any that impose strict mileage limits per month.

 How to Pick Up an Unwanted Car Lease